Ite-O/python-indexed-heap/README.md

 | `heap1 == heap2` | Check heaps for equality | O(N) |

 **Notes:**
+- Equality checks `(heap1 == heap2)` are based on the internal structure of the heap, not just the values it contains.
-- Equality checks (`heap1 == heap2`) are structural and strict.
-Heaps with identical values but different insertion orders (resulting in different internal layouts) will not be considered equal.
+This means two heaps with the same values/ frequencies but inserted in a different order (resulting in a different internal arrangement) will not be considered equal.
 - `count` refers to the number of occurrences to insert or remove from the heap, defaults to 1.

  ## Installation